-After completing the program the student will earn a degree of Master of Science (120 credits) with a major in Mechanical Engineering.
+After completing the program the student will earn a degree of Master of Science (60 credits) with a major in Mechanical Engineering.
 The courses that are given within the program is shown below.
 First the students will take courses in materials science combined with a course in additive manufacturing during the first quarter, in the second quarter they will proceed with a machining and surface engineering course.
 Spanning over the first semester you will in addition also do a three credits course in academic writing.
-The second semester the student will do courses in computer aided manufacturing, thermal spraying, welding process, non-destructive evaluation, materials characterization, and metallurgy of welding and AM.
-The second year is composed of an industrial placement course.
-This is a project course where the students do a project with an industrial partner, either at the company or at the university.
-In addition to the industrial placement course there are two other courses the third semester.
-Statistical process control and DOE and process simulation and modelling.
-The courses during the third semester are optional, meaning that the student can do an exchange period in another country this semester, taking courses related to the subject of manufacturing technologies (the courses cannot be overlapping with courses already done during the first and second semester).
-During the final semester the students will do a 30 credits master thesis.
+The second semester the student will do courses in computer aided manufacturing, thermal spraying, welding process.
+During the final quarter the students will do a 15 credits master thesis.